WernerLDev/ScalaSubFetcher/README.md

 3. compile
 4. run

-And your done.
+And you're done.
 SBT should download all the dependencies for you.